 For Vernon, the despair in her face inspired a moment of profound reflection.
 Her words were what he needed to hear.
 “Since then we haven’t looked back,” he says.

-Vernon joined a substance abuse treatment program as his local VA medical center.
-The program helped him, for the first time in his life, see the connection between his substance abuse and mental health.
+Vernon joined a treatment program at his local VA medical center.
+The program helped him, for the first time in his life, see the connection between his substance use and mental health.
 “All day long I’d admit I was an alcoholic and drug addict.
 But I refused to admit for a time that I had a mental health issue,” he says.
 “When I started addressing both of them as one, that’s when the light bulb went on.”

 It takes a strong man to ask for help.
 But you’re not asking for a handout — you’re asking for a hand up.Vernon

 Through treatment, Vernon’s nightmares became less frequent and their power over him diminished.
 The results inspired him to get involved with his church.
 He became active in the community.
 He started working out.
 “And the money I was spending on drugs and alcohol? ...
 We now have a house, two cars,” he says.
 “That’s amazing.”

 Vernon credits the bond with his stepdaughter for helping him realize it was time to make a change.
 “For someone to love me like that … I always thought I was unlovable,” he says.
 “But I’m lovable today.”

 Now, every morning when Vernon wakes up, in the room that was once a reminder of his isolation from the rest of the world, he starts his day by walking to the window, opening the blinds, and letting the light shine through.